Open Space Is an Individual Community Decision

-Open space always strikes me as one of the least technical and most preference-based decisions that neighborhoods and local governments can make.
-Throughout history cities have regarded their wild land as an amenity, although often they have relented when real estate interests pressured them to "develop" historic commons or green beltways to enhance property values.
+The decision to be purposeful about open space strikes me as one of the least technical and most preference-based decisions that neighborhoods and local governments can make.
+Throughout history cities have regarded their wild land as an amenity, although often they have relented when real estate interests pressured them to "develop" historic commons or green beltways to enhance property values or facilitate commerce.

-• It keeps the waterfronts of streams, creeks, rivers, and oceans available for public access.
+• It keeps the waterfronts alongside streams, creeks, rivers, and oceans available for public access.

 • It provides habitat for the wildflowers, songbirds, and the world's other flora and fauna on which we depend in countless ways.